1.6. Structs

 student2 = student1;

-Because the value of a struct variable represents the full contents of its memory, passing a struct as an argument to a function gives the parameter a copy of all of the argument struct’s field values.
+Because the value of a struct variable represents the full contents of its memory, passing a struct as an argument to a function gives the parameter a copy of all the argument struct’s field values.
 If the function changes the field values of a struct parameter, the changes to the parameter’s field values have no effect on the corresponding field values of the argument.
 That is, changes to the parameter’s fields only modify values in the parameter’s memory locations for those fields, not in the argument’s memory locations for those fields.

-Here’s a full example program with a
+Here’s a full example program using the checkID function that takes a struct parameter:

 #include <stdio.h>